Mamba '22 Release Notes

 Artificial Intelligence.
 AI comes to the fore in SearchUnify in this release.
 SU admins can now harness the power of artificial intelligence to create taxonomies, annotate content, set up multimedia rich snippets on search results pages with a click, and deliver powerful personalization search experiences.

 Core Platform.
-This release brings three new crawlers (MS Teams, RSS Feeds, and Seismic), a search client (Joomla!), and a new rating mechanism to solicit feedback on content and search experiences.
+This release brings three new crawlers (MS Teams, RSS Feeds, and Semantic Scholar), a search client (Joomla!), and a new rating mechanism to solicit feedback on content and search experiences.

 Applications.
 Major changes in the apps include: Virtual Agents gets a new analytics dashboard, Escalation Predictor Dashboard can now be imported to Salesforce orgs, and KCS extends support for Zendesk.